wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ## Repo folders and files

-Key files within the repo:
+The most important files within the repo:

 * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.py"><strong>python-samples.py</strong></a> - the star of this show - <a href="#TheCoding">the coding</a>

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.sh"><strong>python-samples.sh</strong></a> - a shell script which sets up the environment with Conda and installs Python packages needed.
-Common Python installation and configuration issues and procedures are described in my blog article <a target="_blank" href="https://wilsonmar.github.io/python-install">wilsonmar.github.io/python-install</a>.
+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.sh"><strong>python-samples.sh</strong></a> is the shell script which <strong>sets up the environment</strong> our Python program needs.
+Common Python installation and configuration issues (of Miniconda) and procedures are described in my blog article <a target="_blank" href="https://wilsonmar.github.io/python-install">wilsonmar.github.io/python-install</a>.

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.env"><strong>python-samples.env</strong></a> stores key/value pairs the <tt>python-samples.py</tt> Python program retrieves into variables that provide both configuration values and <a href="#FeatureFlags">"feature flag" variables</a> that control execution.
+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.env"><strong>python-samples.env</strong></a> stores key/value pairs our Python program retrieves into <a href="#FeatureFlags">variables</a> that control program execution.

-   Use of .env enables fine-grained control of what is executed within the program.
-However, the sequence of execution is hard-coded and thus always the same.
+   Note the sequence of feature execution (at the bottom of the Python code) is hard-coded to be always the same.

    Until the program is coded to use a Vault, to keep secrets (such as API keys) from being sent up to a GitHub repo for public exposure, the .env file used by the program is copied away from the GitHub repo -- in the user's $HOME folder, where it's edited/customized.
 Thus, code in <tt>python-samples.py</tt> reads the <tt>.env</tt> file from the user's $HOME folder rather than in its own folder.

    Making .env a symlink to ~/.envs/foobar/dev is an added precaution to listing it in .gititgnore.
-If for whatever reasons the file were to be checked into version control, its contents would just show that it's a link to another file.
+If for whatever reason the file were to be put into version control, its contents would show that it's a link to another file.

    Hard-coded default values defined in the Python code provide a default value if a value is not defined in the .env file.
 Boolean-valued flags to allow execution of application features are False by default.
 If a flow is True, it will be executed by the Python unitest framework.

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.gitignore"><strong>.gitignore</strong></a> defines files and folders which are not to be uploaded back into GitHub.
+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.gitignore"><strong>.gitignore</strong></a> defines files and folders (such as python-samples.env noted above) and those recreated during each run -- what git does NOT push back into GitHub.

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.country_info.xls"><strong>country_info.xls</strong></a> is loaded into Microsoft Excel to create file <tt>country_info.csv</tt>.

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.country_info.csv"><strong>country_info.csv</strong></a> is loaded into ...

-* database.sqlite that comes with Python.
+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.country_info.xls"><strong>country_info.xls</strong></a> and Google Sheet are both generated from and created using file<br /><a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.country_info.csv"><strong>country_info.csv</strong></a>, which contain relatively static information about each country in the world, such as currency codes, mobile phone prefix, etc. Such data can be a use case for an in-memory database / caching service.
+Our Python code sample uses the .csv file to create the <br />database.sqlite file for reference by the sqlite functionality the comes with Python.

-* Within the <a target="_blank" href="https://wilsonmar.github.com/github-actions"><strong>workflow</strong> folder</a> are files used by GitHub Actions for automation (Continuous Integration).
+* <a target="_blank" href="https://wilsonmar.github.com/github-actions"><strong>workflow</strong></a> is a folder containing files used by GitHub Actions for CI/CD (Continuous Integration) automation.

 <hr />